1 of 10

 5 of 10

 Tea is suggested to reduce the risk of stroke, some cancers and heart disease.
-A review carried out in 2001 of 10 follow-up studies, found that the risk of heart attack was reduced by 11% when 3 cups of tea per day were consumed (237ml).
+A review carried out in 2001 of 10 follow-up studies, found that the risk of heart attack was reduced by 11 percent when three cups of tea per day were consumed (237ml).

 6 of 10

 Sports drinks are lower in calories than fruit juice or soda.
-However, they don’t have the same nutritional goodness as fruit juice, or milk, and water is still the fluid of choice if your physical activity lasts less than 60 minutes.
+However, they don’t have the same nutritional goodness as fruit juice, or milk.
+And water should still be your drink of choice if your physical activity lasts less than 60 minutes.

 7 of 10